What is this?

 Along the way, I enlisted in the Air Force Reserve in 2003 as a security forces (military police) member.
 As happens in the military, folks tend to get bounced around doing additional duties depending on mission requirements.
 Once again, being the experienced IT person made me the information systems security officer for my unit, which led me to obtain my Security+ certification and started my interest in cybersecurity.
 I also spent a good amount of time in information and personnel security management for national security programs.

-In 2009, I was presented with an opportunity to come work for Texas A&M as a network analyst at the Texas A&M Transportation Institute (TTI) where I worked with a variety of systems in both Windows and Linux environments, as well as the underlying network and VMware infrastructure.
+In 2009, I was presented with an opportunity to come work for Texas A&M as a network analyst at the Texas A&M Transportation Institute (TTI), where I worked with a variety of systems in both Windows and Linux environments, as well as the underlying network and VMware infrastructure.
 In 2012, I was offered the information security officer position where I spent the next 7 years.
-In that time, I overhauled the agency’s information security program to align with NIST standards, streamlined many of the agency’s manual processes especially in the areas of identity and access management to capitalize on automation and consistency, and made use of every available opportunity to reduce the impact of security on the user by implementing measures in the background that were transparent to the user’s experience.
+In that time, I overhauled the agency’s information security program to align with NIST standards (before the State of Texas made it a requirement), streamlined many of the agency’s manual processes especially in the areas of identity and access management to capitalize on automation and consistency, and made use of every available opportunity to reduce the impact of security on the user by implementing measures in the background that were transparent to the user’s experience.
 I was also fortunate enough to earn my bachelor’s degree in emergency management, a master’s degree in cybersecurity studies, and my CISSP certificate while at TTI.

 I will be working a combination of from home, in the office, and on the road, but I also routinely work in the evening and during the weekend.
 You may receive emails or Slack messages from me after hours, but unless it is marked as urgent you should not feel obligated to read or respond to any emails or messages you receive from me outside of your normal hours (and I apologize in advance for any notifications that the emails or Slack messages may generate).